Paper Check Alternatives: How to Ease Your Transition to Digital Payments

 4. On premise processing

 Perhaps the greatest challenge checks pose for accounting departments in a post-COVID world is their reliance on teams being in-office.

 Many businesses continue to operate remotely.
 Continuing to accept paper check payments means some poor soul on your team must commute to the office, just to pick up a stack of checks inevitably waiting on someone’s desk.

 The sporadic nature of these trips only further delays when these payments get settled.
 This is an inconvenience to your accounts receivable (AR) team and to your customers’ accounts payable (AP) team.

 Beyond cost savings and cash management improvements, businesses are also looking to transition away from paper checks to provide their customers with a better experience.
 The same survey we referred to earlier unveiled that 87% of finance leaders believe that their buyers are ready to move away from check payments to digital payments.

 For many businesses, the pandemic was the catalyst that finally prompted them to transform their AR processes to make it easier for their customers to pay digitally.
 In a survey of over 400 CFOs run by Versapay and PYMNTS, 40% said that since introducing more digitization into their processes, check payments have become less frequent.

-As checks go by the wayside, the digital payment methods primarily replacing them include:
+As paper check alternatives increase, the digital payment methods primarily replacing them include:

 1. EFT and ACH